lemonce/handler-loader/README.md

 ## namespace

-This an object that has you loaded handlers as attributes and three prototype methods: `$testParams`,`$testQuery`,`$testBody`.These three methods use ajv schema as argument and return a handler to validate data format.
+This an object that has you loaded handlers as attributes and four prototype methods:`$register`,`$testParams`,`$testQuery`,`$testBody`.These three methods use ajv schema as argument and return a handler to validate data format.

 # Application Side